microsoft/datashaper/javascript/react-controls/docs/react-controls.api.md

     onChange?: (column: string) => void;
     // (undocumented)
     onDelete?: () => void;
-    // (undocumented)
-    table?: ColumnTable;
-}

-// Warning: (ae-missing-release-tag) "ColumnValueComboBox" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const ColumnValueComboBox: React.FC<ColumnValueComboBoxProps>;

-// Warning: (ae-missing-release-tag) "ColumnValueComboBoxProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface ColumnValueComboBoxProps extends Partial<IComboBoxProps> {
-    // (undocumented)
-    columnName?: string;
-    // (undocumented)
-    table?: ColumnTable;
 }

 // Warning: (ae-missing-release-tag) "ColumnValueDropdown" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)